What Life in Mexico Taught Me About Trust, Joy and Gratitude During the Pandemic

 In San Miguel de Allende in October

-I will always be grateful for this time, to the people I met and to those who generously and kindly welcomed me into their homes.
+I will always be grateful for the time I spent living in Mexico.
+I’m grateful to the people I met and to those who generously and kindly welcomed me into their homes.
 My faith in people has been restored, their kindness and generosity.
 I’ve had experiences I never would have had, had I just stayed home – the archaeological sites, the cenotes, eating in outdoor restaurants, and the experience of driving across Yucatan.
 Day of the Dead with my daughter.
 Shopping in local markets.
 Meeting new friends.
 These are moments that can’t be replicated.

 Many have asked me if I felt fearful here and the answer is no. I still feel anxious when people (particularly those who are unmasked) get too close to me, anywhere.
 I’ve taken several buses, taxis, Ubers, planes and been at several airports, and my observation is that most people act with respect when in confined places.
 If I feel uncomfortable, I move away or find a space where I can be outside.
 I don’t eat inside for the most part.
 And, I have an overabundance of hand sanitizer that comes out before, during and after a meal.
 I take responsibility for my own actions.
 I don’t depend on others to do it for me.